Expunction of a Criminal Record

 A not-guilty verdict results when the factfinder (the judge during a bench trial or the jury during a jury trial) determines that the prosecution did not prove the person’s guilt beyond a reasonable doubt.

-Those other ways of the case being dismissed might result from uncooperative witnesses, lack of evidence, or participation in a diversion program.
+Those other ways of dismissing the case might result from uncooperative witnesses, lack of evidence, or participation in a diversion program.

 Effective October 1, 2018, CS/HB 1065 expanded eligibility for court-ordered expunction to include a person whose case resulted in a judgment of acquittal or a not guilty verdict, whether by judge or jury.

-A person who has had a judgment of acquittal or a not guilty verdict may apply to have their record expunged without the prerequisite of first sealing the record for ten years.
+A person who has had a judgment of acquittal or a not guilty verdict may apply to have their record expunged without first sealing it for ten years.

 Filling the Sworn Statement Attesting to the Petition to Expunge